samuelkhong/Gitlet/proj2/gitlet-design.md

    tracked at the current pathway are the same SHA hash.
 If it is, then it will add that hash to commitTree
    3. updateCurrentBranch(): finds the current branch your head pointer is looking at and change the file found in the branch to be the current SHA-1 HASH of the latest commit.
+3. Add: Adds file to index if a file is modified or previously unadded
+   1. Takes input in main with Gitlet.add as arg[0] and filename as arg[1] and passes argument to repository.add()
+   2. load any current index using index.load()
+   3. Get the hash of the file
+   4. Compares sha-1 hash and sees if any files contain that sha-1 hash
+   5. if not, create blob.
+Add to index
 ## Persistence
 #### Repository.add()
 1. Write blobs to disks.
 After a file is added to the staging area we will need will